hannahdesmond/mastery-curriculum/chapter7/README.md

 groups = [team_1, team_2]
 ```

 > It's perfectly fine to reference variables within arrays.
-Why? _Referential transparency!_ Ruby just turns the names `team_1` and `team_2` into the arrays they reference.
+Why? _Referential transparency!_ The main object, in which this procedure is running, just turns the names `team_1` and `team_2` into the arrays they reference.

 ## Combining arrays

-You can combine arrays by adding them, just like strings:
+You can tell arrays to build new arrays that combine their elements, using `+`:

 ```eval-ruby
 array_1 = ["What's", "the", "last", "word", "in", "this"]